 Yext (NYSE:YEXT) definitely fits the bill of a stock with a lot more upside potential.
 They are riding the leading edge of the digital marketing frontier — what is called a cloud-based knowledge engine platform so that brands can put out messages on every conceivable digital media outlet.

 From an investment point of view, we are talking about a tech growth stock that is a leader in its field.
 Not surprisingly, analysts are quite positive on shares.

-Good to note that Naved Khan (Track Record & Ratings) from SunTrust Robinson, who is in the top 2% of all analysts this past year, has a $30 target on the stock.
+Good to note that Naved Khan (Track Record & Ratings) from SunTrust Robinson, who was in the top 2% of all analysts in a 12-month period, has a $30 target on the stock.
 That would represent a 63% gain from current levels.

 “We believe that Yext remains early in its growth cycle with an appealing overall opportunity, given a sizable/expanding TAM and lack of meaningful competition” Khan tells investors.

 Management’s recent move to increase focus on the mid-size category is positive, says Khan, as it better positions the business for strong, sustainable growth and higher profitability past the transitory hiccups.